rss logo

 root@host:~# btrfs filesystem resize max /

-• We can also reduce or extend the file system to a specific size:
+• You can also shrink or extend the file system to a specific size:

 root@host:~# btrfs filesystem resize -1G /data/